Nevada Area Attractions

 One of our internship sites (SNAMHS) is located in the heart of Las Vegas.
 Las Vegas is well known for its world-class entertainment, day-spas, auto shows, nightclubs, retail, golfing, and fine dining.
 This 24-hour city offers wildlife habitats, fine art, and museums (dedicated to Neon, ‘The Mob,’ natural history, and more).
 Recreation within the natural wonders of the nearby Nevada desert includes breathtaking landscapes and spectacular rock formations, such as Red Rock Canyon in the Mohave desert, Lake Mead, the Valley of Fire, and Mount Charleston.
 Daytrip destinations include: the Grand Canyon, Lake Havasu, the Extraterrestrial Highway and Area 51, Mojave National Preserve, Zion National Park, and Dixie National Forest.

-Two of our internship sites are located in the northern region of the state, one in the Reno-Sparks area (NNAMHS) and one in Carson City (CCRC).
+Our other internship site is located in the northern region of the state in Carson City (CCRC).
 Carson City, the state capital, small in size but big in stature, is home to many historical sites.
 Close by are Lake Tahoe to the west, Virginia City to the east, Reno to the north, and Genoa to the south.
 Reno, “the Biggest Little City in the World,” is 30 minutes away from Carson City and a two- to three-hour drive from major metro areas in northern California (including Sacramento and San Francisco).
 Northern Nevada is a year-round recreation destination.
 Activities include skiing, snowboarding, fishing, boating, hiking, wilderness camping, mountain biking, horseback riding, swimming, watersports, and golf courses.
 Area outdoor recreation venues include the Truckee River, a variety of lakes, including beautiful Lake Tahoe, and the mountains known as the Sierra Nevada.
 Lake Tahoe has long been considered the “Jewel of the Sierra,” not only for its contribution to the scenic majesty of the area, but also for the adventure that can be found in the region, which includes the largest concentration of ski slopes in the United States and endless mountain biking trails, including Lake Tahoe's famous rim trail.

 Statewide Attractions and Events